spookyGh0st/beatwalls/docs/guide/README.md

 It will create a .bw File in your song folder.
 Open this in any text editor.
 Recommended is Visual Studio Code.
 This File defines the created Wallstructures for the selected difficulty, like a cookbook.

-The next time you run beatwalls simply double-click the exe.
+Once beatwalls is running, it will listen to all changes to the selected file.
+So whenever you change a section and hit save, it will create the new walls.

-::: tip Info
+::: tip Working with multiple Songs
+After the program has been set up, it can be started again simply by double clicking the .exe.
-When you want to change some settings or pick a different Song, you need to redo the step above
+When you want to change the song or difficulty, simply drag in the new song folder and repeat Setup.
 :::